zk/clojuredocs/README.md

 ## Deploy

-Production is deployed on a Digital Ocean droplet.
-There's an nginx process balancing to two JVMs managed by Upstart.
+Production is deployed on an AWS t2.micro instance.
+There's an nginx process running on the box, balancing to two JVMs managed by Upstart to support zero-downtime deploys.

 To regenerate the upstart scripts: